geirev/EnKF_seir/README.md

 "multigroup" means that we can use the model for an arbitrary number of countries or regional compartments.
 The ensemble method is the ESMDA (Ensemble Smoother with multiple data assimilation).
 The measurements are the accumulated number of deaths, the daily number of hospitalized, and the number of positive tests.
+The document [multimodel.pdf](https://github.com/geirev/EnKF_seir/blob/master/doc/multimodel.pdf) describes the equations solved for the multicompartment model configuration.

 An older single-group implementation used in Evensen et al. (2020) is stored on the branch [paper_version](https://github.com/geirev/EnKF_seir/tree/paper_version).
-However the new multigroup code is also recommended when running for a single country or compartent.
+However, we recommend to use the new multigroup code also when running for a single country or compartent.

 <p align="center">
   <a href="#installation">Installation</a> *